Delivered in English.

 - Two short essays on the governance challenges associated with extractive industries in the applicant’s country of origin/residence (or internationally for global practitioners) and the applicant’s expectations of how the course will benefit him or her in efforts to help address those challenges.

-The application deadline for this course is 3 December 2017.
-Apply using this form.
-Shortlisted applicants will be offered a provisional place the week of 11 December 2018 and be given a pre-course task to be completed satisfactorily and submitted to the course organizers by 5 January 2018 Failure to submit the task will result in a withdrawal of the provisional offer.
+The application deadline for this course is 26 November 2018.
+Learn more and apply here.
+Longlisted applicants will be contacted by 14 December 2019 and will need to complete and submit a pre-course task by 7 January 2019.
+Failure to submit the task will result in a withdrawal of the provisional offer.

 The course brochure is available here.